Sanxingdui: Culture

 The timeline of the culture of the Sanxingdui site is thought to be divided into several phases.
 The Sanxingdui culture that corresponds to periods II-III of the site, was a mysterious civilization in southern China.
 This culture is contemporaneous with the Shang dynasty, but it developed a different artistic style of bronze-making from the Shang.
-The first phase that corresponds to period I of the site belongs to the Baodun, and after the final phase (period IV) the culture was succeeded by the state of Ba and kingdom of Shu.
+The first phase that corresponds to period I of the site belongs to the Baodun.
+After the final phase (period IV), the culture was succeeded by the state of Ba and kingdom of Shu.
 Speculation regarding the end of the Sanxingdui culture includes that it might have been the result of natural disasters (evidence of massive flooding and an earthquake were found), or invasion by another culture.

-The culture was governed by a strong central theocracy with trade links to bronze from Yin and ivory from South Asia.
+The culture was governed by a strong central theocracy, with trade links to bronze from Yin and ivory from South Asia.

 Metallurgy

-This ancient culture had a well developed bronze casting industry that permitted the manufacture of many impressive articles, such as the world's oldest life-size standing human statue (260 cm high, 180 kg), and a bronze tree with birds, flowers, and ornaments (396 cm), which some have identified as renderings of the Fusang tree of Chinese mythology.
+This ancient culture had a well-developed bronze casting industry that permitted the manufacture of many impressive articles, such as the world's oldest life-sized standing human statue (260 cm high, 180 kg), and a bronze tree with birds, flowers, and ornaments (396 cm), which some have identified as renderings of the Fusang tree of Chinese mythology.